-Louise Kaigle, MSN, RN, NEA-BC, Chief Nursing Officer, Arnold Palmer Medical Center, began her career with Orlando Health in 1983 as a night shift nurse in the Neonatal Intensive Care Unit (NICU) at Orlando Regional Medical Center.
+Louise Kaigle, MSN, RN, NEA-BC, Chief Nursing Officer, Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies, began her career with Orlando Health in 1983 as a night shift nurse in the Neonatal Intensive Care Unit (NICU) at Orlando Regional Medical Center.
 Since those beginning days Louise has held numerous positions within the organization, including, assistant nurse manager of the NICU, nursing operations manager of the NICU and Pediatric Critical Care units, administrator for Children’s Critical Care Services, and patient care administrator for Neonatal and Newborn Services.
-In 2008 she was promoted to her present position of Chief Nursing Officer for Arnold Palmer Medical Center.
+In 2008 she was promoted to her present position of Chief Nursing Officer for Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies.
 Louise received a nursing diploma from St. Luke’s School of Nursing in Pittsfield, Massachusetts, and later received her Bachelor of Science in Nursing and Master of Science in Nursing from the University of Central Florida.
 She is certified by the American Nurses Credentialing Center as an advanced nurse executive.
 Louse is a member of numerous nursing organizations and is the immediate past president of the Central Florida Organization of Nurse Executives (CFONE) and the central regional director for the Florida Organization of Nurse Executives (FONE).
 She was honored with the 2012 Florida Nurses Association excellence in professional nursing with the Nursing Administration Award.